Astrocytes Wiring the Brain

 Statistical Techniques for Neuroscientists introduces new and useful methods for data analysis involving simultaneous recording of neuron or large cluster (brain region) neuron activity.
 The statistical estimation and tests of hypotheses are based on the likelihood principle derived from stationary...

-Daniel Laskowitz, Gerald Grant
+Edited By Daniel Laskowitz, Gerald Grant

 October 09, 2015